 alcohol consumptionWhich increases the risk of breast cancer by increasing the amount of alcohol consumed.

 Increase in body weightObesity is a risk factor for breast cancer.
-Where it is important to eat a healthy diet and commitment to exercise.
+As it is important to eat a healthy diet and exercise commitment.

 not breastfeedingNot breast-feeding may increase the risk of breast cancer.